 The fitness center, adjacent to the spa, is equipped with Matrix Fitness Equipment and at 1,000 square feet, is a bit on the small side.
 However, it is closest to the showers, steam rooms and saunas, if that's a part of your work-out regime.
 If so, a $50 fee per day is incurred.
 A larger fitness center is located on the 8th floor.

 Children of all ages are allowed to enjoy the facilities.
 Yoga and Pilates classes are available at an extra charge.

 During summer months and the holidays, each child receives a backpack upon check-in.
 The treats inside vary, depending on the season, but usually are a water bottle, a coloring book, and sometimes a little disposable camera for use in the pool.

 You may wish to pack a few flashlights for your family, particularly if you are visiting Kauai's North Shore from September through December.
 A number of endangered sea birds that fly only by the light of the moon visit the North Shore during these months.

 In order to not confuse the birds with artificial light sources, the resort and many other businesses keep their lights very low this time of year.
 You'll find printed notices in your rooms advising you to keep your drapes and blinds closed at night.
 Talk about it with your kids as an environmental lesson from this vacation.

 The Art of Smart Timing

 Kauai is an international destination with visitors from throughout North America, Asia and Europe.
 As a result, every season is a busy season.
 You may find your best deals in October and November.

-A free shuttle runs on the hour between the St. Regis and Westin, as well as the two golf courses in the Princeville development.
+A free shuttle runs on the hour between the Princeville Resort and Westin, as well as the two golf courses in the Princeville development.
 Taxis are available, but your best option is the rent a private vehicle in order to enjoy nearby Hanalei and other fun, out of the way destinations on Kauai.